Stuffed Cherry Tomato BLT Cups

 - While the bacon is cooking, hollow out the cherry tomatoes and make the mayo.
 Cut off the bottoms (they will sit on their tops) and carefully scoop/ shake out the insides with a small spoon.24 cherry tomatoes

 - Tuck a piece of arugula into each cherry tomato.
-Spoon a little of the crumbled bacon inside then fill with the chipotle mayo and top with a piece of bacon.24 pieces of baby arugula
+Spoon a little of the crumbled bacon inside then fill with the chipotle mayo and top with a piece of bacon.24 pieces baby arugula

 I love your recipes and your photography is awesome!
 It looks so delicious.